kubernetes-sigs/kueue/site/content/en/docs/admission-check-controllers/provisioning.md

 ```

 Where:
 - **provisioningClassName** - describes the different modes of provisioning the resources.
-Check autoscaling.x-k8s.io ProvisioningRequestSpec.ProvisioningClassName for details.
+Check `autoscaling.x-k8s.io` `ProvisioningRequestSpec.provisioningClassName` for details.
 - **managedResources** -  contains the list of resources managed by the autoscaling.

 Check the [API definition](https://github.com/kubernetes-sigs/kueue/blob/main/apis/kueue/v1beta1/provisioningrequestconfig_types.go) for more details.